digitallawyer/openlegaldictionary/_definitions/non-residentio-fro-clerioo-regis.md

 ---
 title: Non-Residentio Fro Clerioo Regis
 permalink: "/definitions/non-residentio-fro-clerioo-regis.html"
-body: A writ, addressed to a bishop, charging him not to molest a clerk employed ln the royal servlce, by reason of his non-residence; in which case he is to be dis-charged.
+body: A writ, addressed to a bishop, charging him not to molest a clerk employed in the royal servlce, by reason of his non-residence; in which case he is to be dis-charged.
   Reg. orig.
 58
 published_at: '2018-07-07'